gitkraken/vscode-gitlens/README.md

 - Visible whitespace causes issue with blame overlay (currently fixed with a hack, but fails randomly): [vscode issue](https://github.com/Microsoft/vscode/issues/11485)

 ## Release Notes

+### 0.3.0

+ - Adds new CodeLens visibility & location settings -- see **Extension Settings** above for details
+ - Adds new command to toggle CodeLens on and off when `gitlens.codeLens.visibility` is set to `ondemand`

 ### 0.2.0